UO-Biostats/UO_ABS/pages/using-git.md

 We're doing this for our own sake (git makes our lives much easier!) but this also makes it easy for *you* to get the course material (and our updates), and to keep them updated.
+You *can* download files individuals from github's web interface.
+But we don't suggest that!
-This will give you a little bit of practice using git;
+"Gitting" them all together will give you a little bit of practice using git;
 if you don't already, we encourage you to get to know it well.

 Here is the basic procedure for obtaining the course material and keeping it updated.